ShantamShorewala/shantamshorewala.github.io/_pages/about.md

 Website under work!

 <p align="justify">
 I am a robotics enthusiast currently working as a research associate at the Autonomous Robotics Laboratory, IIT Delhi.
-Within robotics, my research interests include computer vision, motion planning, artificial intelligence and autonomous systems.
+In particular, my research interests include <b> computer vision, motion planning, artificial intelligence and autonomous systems <\b>.
 I graduated from Manipal Institute of Technology in 2019 with a B.Tech. in Electronics & Communication.
 Previously, I have worked as a research intern at the <a href="https://cps.iisc.ac.in/">RBCCPS Lab</a> at IISc, Bengaluru and also at <a href="http://robotics.iiitd.edu.in/coral/">IIIT, Delhi</a>.
-I also was the team lead of a robotics team, <a href="http://www.marsrovermanipal.com/">Mars Rover Manipal</a>, which develops Mars rover prototypes to compete at <a href="http://urc.marssociety.org/">University Rover Challenge</a>.
+Before that, I also was the team lead of a robotics team, <a href="http://www.marsrovermanipal.com/">Mars Rover Manipal</a>, which develops Mars rover prototypes to compete at <a href="http://urc.marssociety.org/">University Rover Challenge</a>.
 </p>

 Projects: